-Going through a divorce can be a major headache for all parties involved, and it is best to be as prepared as possible before your case proceeds.
-There are a number of important actions men can take to protect themselves in a divorce.
-Getting a lawyer and monitoring your finances can be proactive steps to take to protect yourself instead of letting your divorce case happen to you.
-Why make your divorce any more painful than it needs to be?
-For men going through divorce, there are 11 financial matters to consider.
+Going through a divorce can be a major headache for everyone involved, and it's best to be as prepared as possible before your case proceeds.
+There are many important actions men can take to protect themselves in a divorce, but getting a lawyer and monitoring finances are two of the most crucial.
+You don't want to make your divorce any more painful than it needs to be, right?
+For men going through a divorce, we rounded up nine financial matters to consider.